-Tariq Stone is a filmmaker and photographer.
-As a DP AND DIREctor, his work explores themes of memory, identity, cultural heritage, and the complex dynamics of loss and familial traditions.
+Tariq Stone is a filmmaker and photographer whose work explores themes of memory, identity, cultural heritage, the dynamics of loss, and familial traditions through a surrealist lens.

 Juno: The Graveyard Of Memories is a film directed, written, shot, and produced by Tariq Stone.
 Juno is a celestial being who experiences human lives by touching discarded objects that hold memories.
 As she navigates a mystical garden, touching these items, her isolation deepens, revealing the contrast between the vividness of memories and her own detachment.